-How fast can you get across a pedestrian crossing?
-The Department of Health says the average walking speed required is 1.2 metres per second, but the average speed of the older pedestrian is just 0.7 to 0.9 metres per second, according to an article in The Guardian.
-But we need urban design for the not-so-average.
+How quickly can you get across a pedestrian crossing?
+The Department of Health says the average walking speed required is 1.2 metres per second.
+However, the average speed of the older pedestrian is 0.7 to 0.9 metres per second, according to an article in The Guardian.
+So we need urban design for the not-so-average.

 Cities are designed with a mythical average person in mind, but this so-called average is getting older.
 Have designers updated their data on this?
 The article discusses many issues that have been mentioned elsewhere: older people having problems getting outdoors; time to sit down; a bus driver who lets you sit before moving off; and of course, uneven pavements – or no pavements at all.